Dahyunismm/Unix-Final-Project/agencyWebsite/_portfolio/example.md

   thumbnail: https://raw.githubusercontent.com/Dahyunismm/Unix-Final-Project/main/agencyWebsite/assets/img/portfolio/cptitle.jpg
 #what displays when the item is clicked:
 title: Cyberpunk 2077
-subtitle: Welcome to Night City: The city of dreams
+subtitle: "Welcome to Night City: The city of dreams"
 image: https://raw.githubusercontent.com/Dahyunismm/Unix-Final-Project/main/agencyWebsite/assets/img/portfolio/cp.jpg
 alt: image alt text

 ---
-This game is great but it does have some technical issues optional info list (delete if not using):
+This game is great but it does have some technical issues

 {:.list-inline}
 - Date: Dec 10th 2020